Study Shows Climate Resilient Sites in Great Lakes and Tallgrass Prairie Region

 "We are excited about the new chapter of this cutting-edge research by The Nature Conservancy," said Sacha Spector, program director for the environment at the Doris Duke Charitable Foundation.
 "In an era of accelerating climate change and scarce dollars for land conservation, this work is critical because it shows us the most important places we need to protect for nature and people."

-For an overview and additional information about the study, including a link to download the report, data and a mapping tool, go to nature.org/midweststrongholds.
+Learn additional information about the study, including an overview, link to download the report, data and a mapping tool.